 High standards, competitive prices

-My first answer is that it’s a great cultural match for businesses looking to shine in today’s global economy.
-Being the northernmost country in the Baltics, Estonia has developed a Nordic attitude to being on time, transparency, and negotiation.
+Firstly, it’s a great cultural match for businesses looking to shine in today’s global economy.
+Being the northernmost country in the Baltics, Estonia has developed a Nordic attitude to being on time, transparency, and negotiation – three qualities that are great to see when you’re looking at outsourcing software development.
 The consensus-seeking decision-making process commonly used by the Swedes and the procedural rigor of the Germans are qualities that become harder to find the further south you go in Eastern Europe.
-A Swiss telecom company we talked to at MWC described the difficulties they had working with their Slavic partners as follows: “It’s impossible to properly onboard them to our Scaled Agile Framework.
+A Swiss telecom company we talked to described the difficulties they encountered in outsourcing software development to their Slavic partners as follows: “It’s impossible to properly onboard them to our Scaled Agile Framework.
 I feel like I have no idea what they are doing.”

-If struggles like these are familiar to you, Estonia could be a great place to outsource: the prices are lower than what you’d find in Scandinavian and Western countries but the quality of service is the same.
+If struggles like these are familiar to you, Estonia could be the answer you’re looking for.
+The prices for outsourcing software development here are lower than in Scandinavian and Western countries but the quality of service is the same.

 Talent with a global reputation

-My second answer has to do with a common reason why companies outsource: a lack of local talent.
+My second answer has to do with one of the more common reasons companies have for outsourcing software development: a lack of local talent.
 Great software developers know they’re a prized asset for any company, so they’re often picky about who they choose to work for.
-It’s hard to hire a senior developer quickly, especially if you go for a rare skill set like data science.
+It’s hard to hire a senior developer quickly, especially if you need a rare skill set like data science.

 The biggest surprise at this year’s MWC came to me from an Indian startup that was planning to incorporate Machine Learning into its product.
 When they said they were interested in Mooncascade, I couldn’t help but blurt out: “But you’re from India!
 Indian high-end specialists would be three times cheaper.
-Why would you consider Mooncascade?”
-He explained that it wasn’t about the money.
-Though India has plenty of developers, he felt that data science skills were so rare in his market that he needed to look elsewhere.
+Why would you consider outsourcing software development tasks to Mooncascade?”
+They explained that it wasn’t about the money.
+Though India has plenty of developers, they felt that data science skills were so rare in their market that they needed to look elsewhere.

 Why work with Mooncascade?

 This was another question I got asked often.
 There are plenty of software development companies out there.
-Hell, even our Estonian pavilion featured a couple of our competitors—so we couldn’t only use the Estonian argument talking about outsourcing to Mooncascade.
-Luckily, we all had different focus, so there were no dirty looks given when seeing someone else talk to a prospective customer.
+Hell, even our Estonian pavilion featured a couple of our competitors—so we couldn’t only use the Estonian argument when talking about outsourcing software development to Mooncascade.
+Luckily, we all had a different focus, so there were no dirty looks given when seeing someone else talk to a prospective customer.

-The simple answer is that Mooncascade stands out from the competition because of our product-oriented mindset.
+The simple answer is that when it comes to outsourcing software development Mooncascade stands out from the competition because of our product-oriented mindset.
 We don’t forget that code, no matter how well-written it may be, makes up a product.
 And products need to have business value.
 Plus, we love making an impact, so we often try out new, innovative approaches with our customers to help them find the best product/market fit possible.

 From startups to corporations, we put the product first.

 Their competitor Elisa, on the other hand—a Finnish telecom operator—found their success story.
-We helped Elisa brainstorm new value-added services through a series of workshops we facilitated, which eventually led them to venture head-on into the market for e-books.
-A bold move that no other telecom in the region has tried to this date.
-Plus, almost no e-book services were subscription-based before them.
+We helped Elisa brainstorm new value-added services through a series of our workshops, which eventually led them to venture head-on into the e-book market – a bold move that no other telecoms company in the region has tried to this date.
+Plus, at the time there were very few subscription-based e-book services – they were one of the first.
 This exciting project, which involved creating a self-reading e-book mobile app, resulted in Elisa Raamat—the most popular e-book app in Estonia and a significant new source of revenue for Elisa.

 So, what else happened at MWC 2019?

 Aside from the thrill of meeting future partners, MWC took me by surprise for its sheer size.
-I knew it was going to be big—all the numbers announced it—but I didn’t see it coming that I’d need to walk ten whole minutes just to reach the seminar room from my booth.
-That may not be impressive to all my active readers out there, but damn, I walked over sixty-five kilometers in four days (with high heels, I might add).
-So I’m pretty proud of myself.
+I knew it was going to be big— but I didn’t foresee the fact that I’d need to walk ten whole minutes just to reach the seminar room from my booth.
+That may not be impressive to all my active readers out there, but I walked over sixty-five kilometers in four days (in high heels, I might add).

 Content-wise, 5G ruled it all.
 I come from a telecom background, so I’d been following the hype around this fifth generation of mobile technology for years.
 Up until now, the commercial launches of next-generation networks have mostly been for show, as most people can’t use the technology yet.
 But at MWC, this trend was flipped on its head—it seemed like the majority of exhibitors were sporting 5G-related taglines.
 It was fun to see The Verge give Qualcomm an award for Best Lie for their “5G is here” slogan.
 It seems like this wasn’t a bad assessment, as the full roll-out of 5G is still far away, despite the announcement of 5G devices that will certainly speed up its access to consumers.

 The amount of 5G signs was so big that I decided to make it a fun game for myself.
 I tried to take selfies with every sign I saw that had the phrase “5G” written on it.
-32 selfies and 4,497 steps later, I didn’t run out of 5G signs, I just ran out of time – for some reason, my team members didn’t think this was a good time investment at the event.
-Don’t tell them, but here’s a small gallery of shots from my 5G challenge.
+32 selfies and 4,497 steps later, I hadn’t run out of 5G signs, but I had run out of time.
+For some reason, my team members didn’t think this was a good time investment at the event – so don’t tell them – but here’s a small gallery of shots from my 5G challenge.

 Thinking about outsourcing software development?
 Try Mooncascade.

 Looking for a software development partner abroad can be hard, whether it’s for cultural reasons or because you’re unsure of the quality you’ll be getting.
-If you’d like to ask for advice, our Business Development team would be glad to help guide your way and make outsourcing software development easy.
+If you’d like some advice, our Business Development team would be glad to help guide your way and make outsourcing software development easy.
 Don’t hesitate to get in touch!